0xm00n/biohacking/README.md

 # biohacking
-collection of notes on biohacking topics while im learning. and no im not talking about that pseudoscience BS, I will be mostly concerning myself with topics surrounding gene editing (such as telomere gene editing).
+Archive of notes on biohacking topics while im learning. and no im not talking about that pseudoscience BS, I am talking about DIY genetic engineering and synthetic biology.